unifiedstreaming/media-processing/README.md

-  A shared library/DLL that provides an asynchronous RPC framework for C++, and a few other utilties for logging, command line parsing and deamonization.
+  A shared library/DLL that provides an asynchronous RPC framework for C++, and a few other utilties for logging, command line parsing and daemonization.
 Licensed under the LGPLv2.1.

 * **usp-builder**